India's Anti-Immigrant Crackdown Has Torn Apart Families and Locked Up Hundreds

 Nur Hussein is among those few who were able win their cases after being declared foreigners by a tribunal.
 In June 2019, Hussein and his wife Sahera Begum were arrested and sent to the detention center in Goalpara after being declared foreigners.
 They spent a year and a half in the prison along with their two young children until an appeal in court established that they were Indian citizens.
 The hardest part about the time in jail was that Hussein was separated from his wife and children, who were held in the women’s section of the prison.
 Sometimes, at mealtime, he could see them at a distance.

-“They give you a plain cloth to sleep on,” said Hussein, his voice shaking.
+“They give you a plain cloth to sleep on,” says Hussein, his voice shaking.
 “When someone dies, they wrap up the body in that same cloth and send it away.”

 Hussein was able to prove that he was a citizen of Assam by providing documents that showed that his grandparents’ names were included in the state’s 1951 citizen registry and his grandparents’ and father’s names were included in electoral rolls from 1965, long before the cutoff date in 1971.